wouterj/symfony-docs/book/routing.rst

 The Symfony2 router lets you define creative URLs that you map to different areas of your application.
 By the end of this chapter, you'll be able to:

-* Create complex routes that map to controllers
+* Create complex routes that map to controllers;
-* Generate URLs inside templates and controllers
+* Generate URLs inside templates and controllers;
-* Load routing resources from bundles (or anywhere else)
+* Load routing resources from bundles (or anywhere else);
-* Debug your routes
+* Debug your routes.

 .. index::
    single: Routing; Basics